ktannehill/ktannehill/README.md

 - 👋 Hi, I’m Kat
-- 👀 I’m interested in plants
+- 👀 I’m interested in plants, books, and travel
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, and re-learning HTML and CSS
-- 💞️ I’m looking to collaborate on school projects
+- 💞️ I’m looking to collaborate on school projects and integrate myself into the world of Software Engineering
 <!-- - 📫 How to reach me ...-->

 <!---